 The earliest peoples who lived in the area that would become the Caddo Homeland were highly mobile hunters and gatherers during the early Paleoindian era at the end of the last ice age (Pleistocene), some 12,000-13,500 years ago (10,000-11,500 B.C.).
-(A growing body of evidence suggests that there were earlier peoples in North America, but their impact is debated.)
+(A growing body of evidence suggests that people arrived in North America thousands of years earlier, but the earliest evidence is debated.)
 Early Paleoindian points including the Clovis and Folsom styles have been found in the area as have distinctive lanceolate spear and dart points dating to later Paleoindian cultures.

 By around 8,000 B.C. artifacts of the Dalton and San Patrice cultures are particularly common in the Southeast, suggesting that populations are growing and that different cultures were developing.
 Within the Caddo Homeland, evidence of Dalton culture is found mainly to the north, while that of San Patrice is mainly to the south.
 Beyond the region, Dalton points are concentrated in the Mississippi Valley and are especially numerous in northeast Arkansas.
 These contrasting patterns may reflect an early split between ethnic/linguistic groups.
-We don't know how this inferred split relates to later peoples.
-Nonetheless, we can speculate that the ancient ancestors of the Caddo-speaking peoples were among San Patrice rather than Dalton peoples, based on the geographic distribution of these early points.
+We do not know how this inferred split relates to later peoples.

-Dalton and San Patrice are considered by many archeologists to be among the first of many Archaic cultures in the Southeastern United States, named for the distinctive dart points made by their hunters.
-The entire Archaic period spans about 7,500 years between roughly 8,000 B.C. and 1000-500 B.C.
+Dalton and San Patrice are considered by many archeologists to be among the first of many Archaic cultures (or the latest Paleoindian groups) in the Southeastern United States around 10,000 years ago, named for the distinctive dart points made by their hunters.
+The entire Archaic period spans 7,500 years between roughly 8,000 B.C. and 500 B.C.
 The Archaic concept was originally proposed as a developmental stage during which mobile hunting cultures gradually became more settled and more reliant on wild plants, small game, and aquatic resources.
 In the broad sense, this view remains accurate, but we now realize that Archaic cultures were quite varied and responsible for many of the cultural developments once thought to date to the succeeding Woodland era.
 For example, permanent or semi-permanent village settlements, pottery, horticulture (gardening), artificial earthen mounds, and extensive, long-distant trade of exotic materials all appeared during Archaic times in various places in the Southeast.